 Published 11th December 2023

-Totternhoe ukelele group UkieTooNes raises £7,000 for charity - and a whopping £750k since it formed.
+Totternhoe ukulele group UkieTooNes raises £7,000 for charity - and a whopping £750k since it formed.

 "They don’t keep a single penny they make – giving it all to good causes."

-They don’t keep a single penny they make and claim they’re just having fun playing their ukeleles.
+They don’t keep a single penny they make and claim they’re just having fun playing their ukuleles.

 But since they got together in 2012, UkieTooNes – headed by musician Colin Creasey – have raised a whopping £750,000 for good causes.